-A long free wasn’t dealt with by the St. Pat’s defence and ace predator Niall Fallon rifled to the net to give his side a lifeline at 2-10-3-04.
+A long free wasn’t dealt with by the St. Patrick’s defence and ace predator Niall Fallon rifled to the net to give his side a lifeline at 2-10-3-04.

-Dubhaltach Wilson added a quick free to bring the deficit down to two points going into the final ten minutes.
+Dubhaltach Wilson added a quick free to bring the deficit down to two points going into the final 10 minutes.

 St. Mary’s pressed on and captain Fionn Mervyn converted a free to reduce the score to the bare minimum.

-Maghera held their slender lead until the second minute of injury-time when Dubhaltach Wilson was brought to ground – under immense pressure Wilson kept his cool and converted to level the scores at 2-10-3-07.
+Maghera held their slender lead until the second minute of injury-time when Dubhaltach Wilson was brought to ground – under immense pressure Wilson kept his cool and converted to level the scores at 2-10 to 3-07.

-Both sides had chances to win the game in the dying embers of added time though were off target as a thrilling contest headed to a gruelling twenty minutes of extra-time.
+Both sides had chances to win the game in the dying embers of added time though were off target as a thrilling contest headed to a gruelling 20 minutes of extra-time.